OpenVPN/openvpn3-linux/README.md

   a newer version).
 This works now with Fedora 31 and newer, Red Hat Enterprise Linux 8 or Ubuntu 20.04 and newer.

-  To disable the `systemd-resovled` integration and use `/etc/resolv.conf` instead, run these commands as `root`:
+  To disable the `systemd-resolved` integration and use `/etc/resolv.conf` instead, run these commands as `root`:

       # openvpn3-admin netcfg-service --config-unset systemd-resolved